emqx/emqx-docs/en_US/observability/prometheus.md

 # Prometheus

-EMQX REST API exposes a Prometheus metrics endpoint: `http://127.0.0.1:18083/api/v5/prometheus/stats`
+EMQX REST API exposes a Prometheus metrics endpoint: `http://127.0.0.1:18083/api/v5/prometheus/stats`，This API is always available.

-Also EMQX supports pushing metrics to pushgateway, that can be enabled by adding the following configuration to `etc/emqx.conf`:
+EMQX also supports pushing metrics to `pushgateway`, that can be enabled by adding the following configuration to `etc/emqx.conf`:

 ```yaml
 prometheus {